-The presence and correct installation of crossframes in curved or skewed steel I-girder bridge erection is an important issue.
-The cross-frames and bracing members and their associated connections must be structurally adequate, and they must also provide sufficient stiffness to the bridge system.
+The presence and correct installation of cross-frames in curved or skewed steel I-girder bridge erection is an important issue.
+The crossframes and bracing members and their associated connections shall be structurally adequate, and they shall also provide sufficient stiffness to the bridge system.

-During steel erection, the erector may choose to install the minimum required number of cross frames when initially erecting the girders, so as to decrease erection time, allowing a follow-up crew to install the remaining cross-frames later.
-Therefore, correct determination of the minimum number of required crossframes to prevent lateral-torsional buckling of the girders is critical to ensuring the stability of the girders during erection.
-The FHWA manual Engineering for Structural Stability in Bridge Construction, publication FHWA-NHI-15-044, provides a general method to check whether cross-frames in a girder system provide sufficient bracing for the girders.
+During steel erection, the Erector may choose to install the minimum required number of crossframes when initially erecting the girders, so as to decrease erection time, allowing a followup crew to install the remaining cross-frames later.
+Therefore, correct determination of the minimum number of required cross-frames to prevent lateral-torsional buckling of the girders is critical to ensuring the stability of the girders during erection.
+The FHWA's Engineering for Structural Stability in Bridge Construction, publication number FHWA-NHI-15-044, provides a general method to check whether cross-frames in a girder system provide sufficient bracing for the girders.
 Additional calculations may be required to check that individual cross-frame members and connections have adequate capacity.
-Another reference available is Volume 13, Bracing System Design, of the Steel Bridge Handbook, FHWA-HIF-16-002.
+Another reference available is Volume 13, Bracing System